-Jim Thompson’s psychotic protagonist presents an outwardly genial, slightly corny bore in the world, but as a reader, you are privy to what he is really thinking – usually pretty nasty stuff.
+Jim Thompson’s psychotic protagonist presents an outwardly genial, slightly corny bore to the world, but as a reader, you are privy to what he is really thinking – usually pretty nasty stuff.

 Published in 1952 the story is told through the viewpoint of Lou Ford, deputy sheriff of a small Texas town.
 Ford appears to be a regular, small-town cop leading an unremarkable existence.
 But beneath this facade, lurks a cunning, depraved sociopath.
 Slowly his crimes start to catch up with him and his mask of sanity begins to slip

 Strong female protagonist and interesting detective, with a pretty neat twist towards the final third that I definitely didn’t see coming.

 Alex is part of a trilogy (book 2 of The Camille Verhoeven Trilogy) but is by far my favorite of the three.
 I actually read this first by accident and it didn’t seem to spoil it for me.

 The basic story is the race to find a kidnapped girl.
 The police have nothing to go on, just the fact that a girl was snatched off the streets of Paris and bundled into a white van.
 The narrative is told from both her perspective as things rapidly go from bad to worse and from the perspective of Commandant Camille Verhoeven and his detectives.